-When you start buying things in stores - and later on, when you start making money - you will start paying taxes.
+When you buy things in stores (at least in some provinces) - and later on, when you start making money - you will start paying taxes.
 Taxes are when the government takes a portion of what you spend and earn in order to pay for the things that everybody needs and shares with each other.